Jibril-Frej/JCRec/README.md

 nb_runs: 1 # Number of runs (set to 1 for greedy and optimal since they are deterministic)
 seed: 42 # Seed for the random number generator
 ```

+## Renforcement learning framework for Job-Market Oriented Course Recommender

+### Skill-based Modeling

+- User $u$: vector of skills where each dimension corresponds to a skill and the value is the user's proficiency level.
+- Job $j$: vector of skills where each dimension corresponds to a skill and the value is the job's required proficiency level.
+- Course $c = (c_r, c_p)$: two vectors of skills where each dimension corresponds to a skill and the value is the course's required (resp. provided) proficiency level.

+### MDP

+- State user $u$
+- Action space $\mathcal{C}$: the set of courses.
+One action being to recommend a course.
+- Reward $r$: number of jobs the learner can apply to.
+- Transition probabilities: binary, for now our MDP is deterministic.
+For a given action $c$ and state $u$, the outcome will always be the same: we update the state $u$ with the skills provided by the course: $c_p$.

+### Relavance and similarity functions

+TBD